JetBrains/Qodana/As a Service/README.md

 # Qodana As a Service

-If you need static analysis as a stand-alone cloud service, we offer to use TeamCity Cloud with Qodana plugin installed.
+If you need static analysis as a standalone cloud service, we offer to use TeamCity Cloud with the Qodana plugin installed.